Biography

 - The Government of the United Kingdom as part of a 50/50 consortium with Bharti Global Limited in the consortium's acquisition, in a chapter 11 court-supervised sale process, of OneWeb Global Limited and subsequent investments by other parties who joined the consortium.

-- Ontario Teachers’ Pension Plan (OTPP) in its acquisitions of Imperial Parking Corp. and majority stakes in Vantage Elevator Solutions and NVISION; the formation of Trivium Packaging, through a combination of OTPP's portfolio company, Exal Corporation, with the Food & Specialty Metal Packaging business of Ardagh Group; the $604 million sale of the assets of Chisholm Energy Holdings, LLC (a portfolio company of Warburg Pincus and OTPP); and BroadStreet Partners, Inc. in recapitalization transactions involving a new equity investment by affiliates of Century Equity Partners and a $100 million second lien debt and equity investment by affiliates of Penfund Partners.
+- Ontario Teachers’ Pension Plan (OTPP) in its acquisitions of Imperial Parking Corp. and majority stakes in Vantage Elevator Solutions and NVISION; the formation of Trivium Packaging, through a combination of OTPP's portfolio company, Exal Corporation, with the Food & Specialty Metal Packaging business of Ardagh Group; the $604 million sale of the assets of Chisholm Energy Holdings, LLC (a portfolio company of Warburg Pincus and OTPP); BroadStreet Partners, Inc. in recapitalization transactions involving a new equity investment by affiliates of Century Equity Partners; a $3.5 billion syndicated debt refinancing of its existing term loan facilities; a $100 million second lien debt and equity investment by affiliates of Penfund Partners; and, along with Westland Insurance Group Ltd., a $1.28 billion senior secured term loan facility.

 - Providence Equity Partners and its portfolio company Grupo TorreSur in its $315 million sale of São Paulo Cinco Locação de Torres Ltda.